aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 </Project>
 ```

-The TargetFramework element in demo.csproj file specifies the dotnet core runtime version
-that we are targeting, which is netcoreapp3.0.
+The `TargetFramework` element in demo.csproj file specifies the .NET Core runtime version that we are targeting.
+In this case, the version that we are targeting is netcoreapp3.0.

 You can find more information about this in the docs at [https://docs.microsoft.com/en-us/dotnet/standard/frameworks](https://docs.microsoft.com/en-us/dotnet/standard/frameworks)

 Just as we did for the SDK versions, We can list all the installed .NET Core Runtimes on our system using the CLI.

-On my system it looks like this:
+On my system the list looks like this:

 dotnet --list-runtimes
 Microsoft.AspNetCore.All 2.1.2 [/usr/local/share/dotnet/shared/Microsoft.AspNetCore.All]